Introduction and Allegro (Ravel): Recordings

 The composer directed an early recording of the work in London in 1923, with an ensemble comprising Gwendolen Mason, harp; Robert Murchie, flute; Haydn Draper, clarinet; and a string quartet led by George Woodhouse.
 The commentator Robert Philip comments that the recording lasts nine and a half minutes, substantially less than most later recordings, and "the Allegro sounds very fast to modern listeners (by comparison, a 1938 recording by Lily Laskine and the Calvet Quartet, for example, lasts just under eleven minutes)".

 Among the many subsequent recordings are:

-Ravel's arrangement of the piece for two pianos has been recorded (1990) by Louis Lortie and Hélène Mercier, and (2009) Tiziana Moneta and Gabriele Rota.
+Ravel's arrangement of the piece for two pianos has been recorded by Ingryd Thorson and Julian Thurber (1988); Louis Lortie and Hélène Mercier (1990); and Tiziana Moneta and Gabriele Rota (2009).
+Roques's arrangement for four hands has been recorded (2019) by Valentina Fornari and Alberto Nosè.